 ISI Inspection 2016

-The girls are fed very well in the main dining room for all meals, but they also have the option of making toast or preparing pasta in the evening, and this can be done in the pantry kitchen which is next to the ODR, where there are cookers, hobs, and fridges, or in the ‘snug areas’ on the lower and middle corridors.
+You will be fed very well in the Main Dining Room for all meals, but you also have the option of making toast or preparing pasta in the evening, and this can be done in the pantry kitchen which is next to the ODR, where there are cookers, hobs, and fridges, or in the ‘snug areas’ on the lower and middle corridors.

 The Weekend Programme is full and varied, and it caters to the interests of the girls – there are trips up to museums and galleries in London, sporting activities such as horse-riding and windsurfing, and pottery painting, ice-skating, and the Christmas market local to Brighton, to name just a few.

 For me, being a full boarder gives you opportunities that are out of this world.
 For example, going on trips practically every weekend that vary from going to cricket matches or going to London for some shopping.
 In my opinion, the benefit of being a boarder is that all your books are here, you are always with your friends, and you feel like you're at home all the time.

 At Roedean, you might decide to dip your toes into boarding by starting with weekly or flexi-boarding.
 As you move through the school and grow in confidence and independence, you might then choose to board more often, so that you can share the boarding experience with your friends and spend more time on your co-curricular interests.
 As a Flexi-boarder, you can stay at school for three nights per week – you have a dedicated space in the house where you can leave your possessions even when you are not staying overnight.
 You can also choose to board, if space allows, if there is a weekend activity in which you want to take part.